Star1One/test/README.md

 The application demonstrates modern React practices, including component architecture, async data fetching, loading states, error handling, and cross-component communication.

+This project is a learning project to practice React, component architecture, and working with local API.

 ---

 ## 🚀 Features